tetrateio/lula/docs/opa-provider.md

 ```

 > [!IMPORTANT]
-> `package validate` and `validate` are required package and rule for Lula use currently.
+> `package validate` and `validate` are required package and rule for Lula use currently when an output.validation value has not been set.